27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 This coincidence gave way to what is called Lunes del Cerro (Hill Monday)

-The Hill Monday Festivities take place throughout July with folkloric presentations, concerts, exhibitions, cultural and sports events.
+The Hill Monday Festivities occur throughout July with folkloric presentations, concerts, exhibitions, and cultural and sports events.

 In the end, each group distributes to the public their “Guelaguetza” composed of objects characteristic of their respective regions.

-The Guelaguetza lasts the whole month and there are events everywhere.
-Nowadays there is an auditorium where the main events at cost occur, but, the whole city lives a constant party day and night.
+The Guelaguetza lasts the whole month, and there are events everywhere.
+Nowadays, there is an auditorium where the main events take place at a cost, but the whole city has a constant party day and night.

-One of the main “happenings” during those days are the parades called Calendas in which music bands walk through the streets of the city center followed by the “chinas” (women holding big baskets), and the “Marmota”, which is a huge spherical lantern and the “giants”, huge motley type characters held by the participants.
+One of the main “happenings” during those days was the parades called Calendars, in which music bands walk through the streets of the city center, followed by the “chinas” (women holding big baskets) and the “Marmota,” a large spherical lantern, and the “giants,” huge motley type characters controlled by the participants.

-The Mezcal originates in Oaxaca and therefore a Mezcal fair is due.
-It takes place during July as well and is part of the Guelaguetza festivities.
+The Mezcal originates in Oaxaca, so a Mezcal fair is due.
+It also takes place during July and is part of the Guelaguetza festivities.

 It’s a full set up of Mezcal galleries, gastronomic exhibitions, and cultural and artistic forums in an area of 8,900 square meters in the shape of a cross.
 It usually takes place in the Paseo Juárez at “El Llano” Park.

-An interpretation of the past says that Mitla was a “place for rest” or, a place for the dead.
-Mitla comes from the word “Mictlan” and one of its meanings is “the underworld”.
+An interpretation of the past says that Mitla was a “place for rest” or a place for the dead.
+Mitla comes from the word “Mictlan.”
+One of its meanings is “the underworld.”

 Mitla is a pre-Columbian archeological site that expresses the Mesoamerican belief that death was the most consequential part of life after birth.
 It was built as a gateway between the world of the living and the world of the dead.